evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 The Toyota bZ4X FWD offers modest performance with a maximum power of 160 kW (218 hp / 215 bhp) and a total torque of 337 Nm (249 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.9 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 71,4 kWh and a net usable capacity of 58 kWh, providing an 13,4 kWh buffer (18.8%) for battery protection.
+The high-capacity battery has a gross capacity of 71,4 kWh and a net usable capacity of 58 kWh, providing a 13,4 kWh buffer (18.8%) for battery protection.
 With a nominal voltage of 355.2 volts, the system is classified as a 400-volt battery system, aligning with industry standards.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 516 to 442 km (321-275 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 11.2 kWh/100 km for the base model and 13.1 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 147 kW.
 Charging from 0% to 100% takes approximately 74 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 71 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 2% to 50%.
-This results in an effective charging speed, including time lost, of 78 kW, with each charging session taking about 21 minutes and 27 seconds..
+This results in an effective charging speed, including time lost, of 78 kW, with each charging session taking about 21 minutes and 27 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 10 hours and 25 minutes.
 This journey would require seven charging stops from 6% to 46%, with a total charging time of 126 minutes.

-### Onboard charger
+### Onboard Charger

 The standard onboard charger supports up to 6.6 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 47 minutes using a home charging setup.
 For faster charging, you can opt for an optional onboard charger that supports up to 11 kW.
 With this upgrade, you can achieve a full charge from 0 to 100% in just about 5 hours and 16 minutes at home.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.